AutomationPhysical AINVIDIA GTC 2026

 precision_manufacturing

-Vision AI systems — cameras connected to inference models — can now detect surface defects, dimensional errors, and assembly mistakes in real time, at production speed.
-NVIDIA's Metropolis platform for manufacturing vision is already being deployed in automotive and electronics plants globally.
-But these systems need to know machine state to function correctly: Is the machine running?
-What part number is loaded?
+Vision AI systems can now detect surface defects, dimensional errors, and assembly mistakes in real time.
+But these systems need to know machine state to function correctly: What part number is loaded?
 What is the cycle count?
-That context comes from machine monitoring.

 What you need ready